libdriver/ads1115/CONTRIBUTING.md

       )
    ```

-9. Define the CMake variable LIB_INC_DIRS as the directory of all found library header files, LIBS as the name directory of all found libraries, INC_DIRS as the directory of all header files required for compilation (need to include ${LIB_INC_DIRS}), INSTL_INCS as the name of all header files that need to be installed , SRCS is the collection of all source files, and MAIN is the collection of source files required to generate the program.
+9. Define the CMake variable LIB_INC_DIRS as the directory of all found library header files, LIBS as the name directory of all found libraries, INC_DIRS as the directory of all header files required for compilation (need to include ${LIB_INC_DIRS}), INSTL_INCS as the name of all header files that need to be installed , SRCS as the name of all source files required to generate libraries and MAIN as the collection of source files required to generate the program.

    ```cmake
    # include all library header directories